Surgery and non-surgical treatments for Patellofemoral Instability

-If you have questions about patellar instability treatment options and would like us to review your case, reach out to the Caring Medical staff.
+If you have questions about our patellar instability treatment options and would like us to review your case, reach out to the Caring Medical staff.

 Patellofemoral subluxation is one of the most common knee problems seen.
 The kneecap is not tracking properly (staying in the groove in the femur), and often times tracks laterally (wanders to the side).
 Sometimes recurrent knee cap instability may require surgical intervention as suggested by structural anatomical defects, i.e., underdeveloped bones especially in children in adolescents.

 Knee instability from wear and tear injuries, which is the focus of this article, increase tibial tubercle–trochlear groove distance (the kneecap is floating away from the joint), and insufficiencies in the medial retinacular structures (medial patellar retinaculum tendon damage).